dynamicslab/pysindy/README.rst

     pre-commit -a -v

+Note that you will then need to re-stage any changes `pre-commit` made to your code.

 Reporting issues or bugs
 ^^^^^^^^^^^^^^^^^^^^^^^^
 If you find a bug in the code or want to request a new feature, please open an issue.